 Relative strength is a concept used in investing and technical analysis to compare the performance of one asset or security against another over a given period of time.
 It measures the strength or weakness of an asset relative to its peers or a benchmark index.

 According to the Global Industry Classification Standard (GICS) there are 11 sectors into which S&P has categorized all major public companies.

-The charts above display the relative strength for each US stock market sector.
-The relative strength indicates how well a given sector performed compared to the overall stock market (as measured by the S&P 500).
+The charts above display the relative strength for each US stock market sector by comparing its price performance to the S&P 500, a widely used benchmark index.
 When the ratio rises, the sector outperformed the market - and when it falls, the sector underperformed.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly @silvan_frank.